rsyslog/rsyslog-doc/source/configuration/modules/omprog.rst

    "string", "", "yes", "``$ActionOMProgBinary``"

 Full path and command line parameters of the external program to execute.
+The arguments are split on spaces; if you need to embed a space, add double quotes to the very beginning and the end of the argument, at all other places the double quotes symbol is passed as is.

 Arbitrary external programs should be placed under the /usr/libexec/rsyslog directory.
 That is, the binaries put in this namespaced directory are meant for the consumption of rsyslog, and are not intended to be executed by users.

 In legacy config, it is **not possible** to specify command line parameters.